 France: Pere Noel shares the letter of an adorable child as he explains his own Christmas tradition.

 United Kingdom: Father Christmas shares the traditions of the United Kingdom in his lush holiday garb.

 Canada: The Canadian Holiday Voyageurs will have you rockin' around the Christmas tree.

-The most popular, special entertainment at the Epcot International Festival of the Holidays 2018 is the Candlelight Processional.
-Each night from Nov.
+The most popular, special entertainment at the Epcot International Festival of the Holidays is the Candlelight Processional.
+Last year, performances were held each night from Nov.
 22 to Dec.
-30 at 5 p.m., 6:45 p.m. and 8:15 p.m. at American Gardens Theater, a celebrity narrator tells the biblical tale of Christmas.
+30 at 5 p.m., 6:45 p.m. and 8:15 p.m. at American Gardens Theater, with a celebrity narrator telling the biblical tale of Christmas.
 This is the perfect way to remind your tadpoles the reason for the season as you enjoy gorgeous choral pieces from an orchestra and choir performing inspirational songs of hope and joy.
-This year’s narrators are as follows:
+Last year’s narrators were as follows:

 - Chita Rivera, Nov.
 22 – 23